 Negative criteria do not necessarily mean the total exclusion of a sector or a business practice.

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 In some cases, thresholds are established in consideration of the significance.
 Some of the negative criteria mentioned are typically not discovered until after the occurrence of an event (for example, accusations of manipulating balance sheet figures) and therefore support the estimation of future behavior for an investment decision.